jramacha/llm-translation-playground/Readme.md

 These deployment instructions are optimized to best work on a Mac or Linux environment.
 Deployment in Windows may require additional steps for setting up required libraries and CLI.

-### AWS account requirements

-This deployment requires you have an Amazon Q Business application deployed in your account.

 ### Security requirements

-Ensure that the principal running the application has valid credentials granting access to Amazon Bedrock's invoke_model and converse APIs.
+The deployment code creates the appropriate role and policies on your behalf, following the least privileges principle.
+Ensure that the principal you run the application under has valid credentials and enough permissions to attach a policy to their role.
+Alternatively you may work with your Admin to attach the required policy to your principal.

 Please note that the CDK deploys an OpenSearch Serverless data access policy for the collection and index it creates.
 It also creates a data access rule, granting permissions to the role specified in the CDK context JSON file.